chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 Once the command executes, it will add the supplied nodes to your automate setup.
 The changes might take a while.

+- Make sure to update your loadbalancer configuration with the ip address of the new node.
+For reference check [Load Balancer Configuration page](/automate/loadbalancer_configuration/)

 {{< note >}}

 - If you have patched some external config to any of the existing services then make sure you apply the same on the new nodes as well.